benc-uk/batcomputer/README.md

 ## Building Container Image
 Manually building and tagging the container locally is done as follows:

-- Carry out the steps in [Requirements](#requirements) above
+- Carry out the steps in [Local Development](#local-development) above
 - `docker build . -f Dockerfile -t `
 - `docker run -p 8000:8000 batcomputer-api`

 # Wrapper App API
+The wrapper app dynamically creates a Swagger definition from the provided `lookup.pkl` and `flags.pkl`, so in effect it is a generic app that could wrap any Scikit-Learn model.
+The Swagger definition provides guidance to callers of the predict API on what parameters are expected and allowed values in the request

-The API and routes exposed by the app are:
+API and routes exposed by the app are:
 - **GET** `/api/info` - Return simple status as JSON, for status checking
 - **GET** `/api/docs` - Swagger UI
 - **GET** `/swagger.json` - Base Swagger definition file describing the API